eskatos/creadur-rat-gradle/README.md

         // Input directory, defaults to the project's root directory inputDir = project.file( 'some/path' )

+        // XML and HTML reports directory, defaults to 'build/reports/rat' reportDir = project.file( 'some/other/path' )

         // List of exclude directives, defaults to none excludes = [ '**/build/**' ]